ssung1/whocalledme/README.md

     Flask             for building RESTful service
     beautifulsoup4    for scraping HTML

+Install by:

+    Scripts/python -m pip install -r requirements.txt

 To run:

-    run server.py
+    Scripts/python server.py

-Go to `http://localhost:5000/bad_numbers` to retrieve a list of all numbers.
+Go to `http://localhost:5000/v1.0/bad_numbers` to retrieve a list of all numbers.

-Go to `http://localhost:5000/bad_numbers?area_code={area_code}` to see all the numbers in that area code.
+Go to `http://localhost:5000/v1.0/bad_numbers?area_code={area_code}` to see all the numbers in that area code.

 ### Additional Settings